igneus/gly/README.md

-and intermingling music with lyrics (thus making the lyrics not-very-well-readable, preventing their easy copying etc.) offends a programmer's eye (which desires separation of content from logic, lyrics from music, ...) and is further quite unpractical for a composer's workflows.
+and intermingling music with lyrics (thus making the lyrics not-very-well-readable, preventing their easy copying etc.) offends a programmer's eye (which desires separation of content from logic, lyrics from music, ...).
+As a typesetter working with petrified traditional liturgical chants I could live with GABC, despite of not liking it very much.
+But I sometimes also compose melodies for texts missing them - and in such scenarios the limitations of GABC are a real pain.
+Therefore I designed GLY - a new Gregorian notation plaintext format, based on GABC and translating to it.

-*gly* ("Gregorio for liLYponders" or "Gregorio with separate LYrics) is basicly a modified Gregorio input format and a tool which translates it to the standard clumsy GABC.
+*GLY* is an acronym of "Gregorio for liLYponders" or "Gregorio with separate LYrics.

 ## Core features

-* music separated from lyrics
+* music separated from lyrics => no need of the ubiquitous and tedious parentheses
+  (with exception of music chunks containing spaces)
-* music, headers and lyrics can be interspersed as needed
+* music and lyrics can be interspersed as needed
-* no need for parentheses (with exception of music chunks containing spaces)
-* no need for semicolons
+* no semicolons in the header
 * custom header fields supported (commented out in the GABC output)
+* several scores per file
+* compile pdf preview by a single command, without writing any (La)TeX

 ## Examples